marcoow/marcoow/README.md

 ## Hey 👋

 I'm Marco from Munich, Germany.
-I'm the Founder of [mainmatter](https://mainmatter.com), Host of [EuroRust](https://eurorust.eu) and Co-Host of [EmberFest](https://emberfest.eu).
+I'm the Founder of [Mainmatter](https://mainmatter.com), Host of [EuroRust](https://eurorust.eu) and Co-Host of [EmberFest](https://emberfest.eu).

 ### Mainmatter

 Mainmatter is a tech consultancy helping clients to adopt technology and practices they can build on.
-We have a focus on #rustlang, #svelte, and #emberjs.
+We have a focus on [Rust](https://github.com/topics/rust), [Svelte](https://github.com/topics/svelte), and [Ember.js](https://github.com/topics/emberjs).

 ### Community